Red Volunteers: Reception

 Red Volunteers have got great positive response, with nearly no complaints.
 Popular celebrities like Sourav Ganguly, Sreelekha Mitra, Badshah Moitra, Kamaleshwar Mukherjee, Rahul Banerjee etc. have praised Red Volunteers massively.
 Actress Sreelekha Mitra has termed them as "Oxygen of Bengal".

-One user wrote on the Red Volunteers’ Facebook page that she has always been “a TMC supporter”.
+One user wrote on the Red Volunteers’ Facebook page that she has always been "a TMC supporter".
 But she lavished praise on the Red Volunteers.
-“Apart from helping the people they've kept in touch with the patients...I bow down to these boys and girls today.”
-Appreciating the role of the Red Volunteers, a man from Khejuri praised them and said: “We are thankful that at least these youths are by our side in such difficult times.”
+"Apart from helping the people they've kept in touch with the patients...I bow down to these boys and girls today."
+Appreciating the role of the Red Volunteers, a man from Khejuri praised them and said: "We are thankful that at least these youths are by our side in such difficult times."

 Notable donations

 Red Volunteers received a large number of donations for their good voluntary work.
 Popular celebrities like Sourav Ganguly, Sreelekha Mitra, Badshah Moitra, Kamaleshwar Mukherjee, Rahul Banerjee etc. have donated to them too.
-BCCI President and former Cricketer "Dada" Sourav Ganguly donated two Oxygen Constructors.
+BCCI President and former Cricketer "Dada" Sourav Ganguly donated two Oxygen Concentrators.